-In cases where a hospital utilization review committee determines that an inpatient admission does not meet the hospital’s inpatient criteria, the hospital may change the beneficiary’s status from inpatient to outpatient and submit an outpatient claim (TOBs 13x, 85x) for medically necessary Medicare Part B services that were furnished to the beneficiary, provided all of the following conditions are met:
+In cases when a hospital utilization review committee determines that an inpatient admission does not meet the hospital’s inpatient criteria, the hospital may change the patient’s status from inpatient to outpatient and submit an outpatient claim (TOBs 13x, 85x) for medically necessary Medicare Part B services that were furnished to the patient, provided all of the following conditions are met:

-- The change in patient status from inpatient to outpatient is made prior to discharge or release, while the beneficiary is still a patient of the hospital;
+- The change in patient status from inpatient to outpatient is made prior to discharge or release, while the individual is still a patient of the hospital;

-- The hospital has not submitted a claim to Medicare for the inpatient admission;
+- The hospital has not submitted a claim to Medicare or Humana for the inpatient admission;

 - A physician concurs with the utilization review committee’s decision; and